 Plasma concentrations of HIV-1 ART regimens for individual subjects, a group of subjects or for the whole study may be analyzed based on safety, HCV RNA and plasma HIV-1 RNA results.
-The plasma concentrations of HIV-1 ART regimens will be determined, if necessary, at a separate laboratory using validated assay methods under the supervision of the Drug Analysis Department at AbbVie.
+The plasma concentrations of HIV-1 ART regimens will be determined, if necessary, under the supervision of the Drug Analysis Department at AbbVie.